eproctor93/Apprentice_website/README.md

     $ git add -p <file:

 Add some changes that was created in the files to the next commit.

     $ git commit -a:

 Commit all local changes in tracked files.

+    $ git commit -m "changed action"

+This command commits everything which is in staging area to the local repo. -m means you are sending a commit message, so other people can see what was changed since last commit.

 # Branches
     $ git branch -av

 This command list all the existing branches in the repository

     $ git checkout <branch-name>

 This command points the branch that you want to work on, in your working directory (HEAD Branch)

     $ git branch <new-branch>

 This command creates a new branch in the repository.

     $ git checkout --track <remote/branch>

 This command creates a new tracking branch based on a remote branch.

     $ git branch -d <branch>

 This command deletes a branch locally.

 # Update and Publish
     $ git remote -v
 This command shows all the configured remotes linked to your local repository.
 Eg github.
 This is an example:

     $ git remote -v
     origin  https://github.com/LR-Apprentices/Apprentice-Website.git (fetch)